 - everything you provide with the property is safe and in working order

-- In order to protect the landlord and tenants that use our services, we reserve the right to withdraw and advert if it is deemed to be abusing our services in any way.
-The can cover anything from, harvesting of tenant details, spam, false advertising to discrimination as examples
+- In order to protect the landlord and tenants that use our services, we reserve the right to withdraw and advert if it is deemed to be abusing our services or breaking the law in any way.
+This can include (but is not limited to) harvesting of tenant details, spam, false advertising and discrimination

 - All adverts will be automatically withdrawn once the paid for advertising time has elapsed, you will be given an opportunity to renew the advert

 - Whilst we do not enforce any exclusivity with our landlords, we do want to compete fairly.
 If your property is advertised with another agent at a lower price, we reserve the right to reduce our asking price to match

 - Each paid advert is for a single property/room only, we reserve the right to withdraw any adverts abusing this rule

 - To contact all potential tenant leads within a reasonable amount of time, we ask you to at least make initial contact with any potential tenant within 24 hours of receiving the information from us